 Morgan is pursuing a Ph.D. in Psychology at Virginia Tech.

 Ekaterina: Research Associate

 Ekaterina graduated from Chatham University in 2018 with a B.S. in Human Biology and a minor in Psychology.
 She was a member of the S-STEM Scholars Program, funded by the National Science Foundation, and graduated with highest honors.
 During her junior and senior years, Ekaterina was involved in two research studies: the first study examined the function of dopamine transporters under the influence of various pre-workout drugs, and the second study focused on the roles of gut microbiomes on anxiety and memory.
 She was also an intern at Magee-Womens Research Institute and the Garden of Zoological Research in Tel-Aviv University.
-Currently, she is a research associate working on the Cognitive Inflexibility and Phenotypic Heterogeneity in Eating Disorders Study.
+Ekaterina worked as a research associate working on the Cognitive Inflexibility and Phenotypic Heterogeneity in Eating Disorders Study.
 Her plan is to pursue a DPT/Ph.D. dual degree in the near future.
 Her primary research interest is to examine the relationship between physical exercise, nutrition, and psychopathology.
 Some of Ekaterina’s hobbies include traveling, exercising, and painting.